Alish-12/PicMe/README.md

-# 📸 PicMe – Online Photobooth
+# PicMe – Online Photobooth
+### **1. Executive Summary**

+With the increase of popularity in photo booths due to the entertainment and source of instant, shareable memories they offer, the issue of rising costs and inaccessibility emerges.

-PicMe is a browser-based photobooth built for **DS 2022**.
+PicMe is a browser-based photo booth built to tackle these issues.
 The app lets users take photos directly from their webcam, apply filters, choose layouts, add simple frames, and download the final image, all inside the browser.
+The website is free and accessible through a deployed URL.

-Everything is containerized, easy to run, and designed to be fully reproducible with a single command.
+Everything is containerized, easy to run, and designed to be fully reproducible with either a single command or a click of a URL.

 ---

-## 1. Overview
+## 2. System Overview

 PicMe uses **WebRTC** for webcam access, **HTML Canvas** for processing images, and a lightweight **Flask** backend for routing and logging.
 The whole project runs inside Docker using a one-command `./run.sh` script.

 ### Core Features
 - Live webcam preview
 - Countdown before capturing
 - Filters: None, Black & White, Warm, Cool
 - Layouts: Single photo, Photo strip, 2×2 grid
-- Frames: Simple borders
+- Frames: Color wheel to choose frame color
 - Download final image as PNG
 - Backend logging (layout, filter, frame, timestamp)